Shippable/admiral/releaseNotes/master.md

   - **System machine images can be saved in Admiral**: Users can now save System Machine Images (SMIs) in `Configure and Install` page.
 Admiral would earlier crash during this operation.
 Admiral only saves enabled services and will throw an error if updating a service fails while saving SMIs.

-  - **Shippable service start error causes builds to fail if start command fails** - Builds will now fail fast if any startup services do not start successfully.

   - **Early adopters can see free and paid minions in Billing page** - Free minions were not being rendered in the `Admin Add-on` section and this issue has been fixed.

   - **Improved error message when an incorrect ARN type is specified for an ECS loadBalancer** - The deploy job shows a descriptive error if the `sourceName` of the load balancer resource does not meet a certain ALB ARN pattern.